Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ![branch](.attachments/git-basics/branch01.png)

-Choose the parent branch (usually main or master) to base your changes, right click and choose New Local Branch From....
+Choose the parent branch (usually main or master) to base your changes, right click and choose **New Local Branch From...**.

 ![branch](.attachments/git-basics/branch02.png)

-Supply a branch name in the required field and select Create Branch.
+Supply a branch name in the required field and select **Create Branch**.

 ![branch](.attachments/git-basics/branch03.png)